-The Organic Food & Beverage sector covers organic products only, including the following sub-sectors:
+The Organic Food & Beverage sector covers food & beverage products as defined in compliance with EU Regulations on organic food and with the EU organic logo on its packaging, including the following sub-sectors:

 Processed organic food and beverages products only, excluding organic seafood/seafood products

 "Food manufactured, processed and packaged by adding food or food additives to food raw materials (agricultural, forestry, livestock or marine products), transforming food raw materials (such as grinding or cutting) till their original forms cannot be recognised, or mixing such transformed ones or adding food or food additives to such mixture.